sanderdemeyer/Astrofysische_Groep_1/README.md

 - Yoshida 4

 ## **`scaling_general.cpp`**
-Calculates the execution time in milliseconds for 10000 steps for 2- to 99-body systems for all the ```General_integrator``` class integrators.
+Calculates the execution time in milliseconds for 1000 steps for 2- to 99-body systems for all the ```General_integrator``` class integrators with a timestep of 0.01 y.
 The integrators studied are:
 - 3 over 8
 - Ralston4
 - RK4